New Ice Mountain owner adjusts water withdrawal plan

 “We appreciate the hard work of the Michigan’s Department of Environment, Great Lakes and Energy staff throughout the permit review process,” BlueTriton said.

-The water is trucked to an Ice Mountain production site in Mecosta County.
+The water taken from the well is moved by pipeline to a production site in Evart and then trucked to the bottling facility in Mecosta County.
 Other wells in the area are also used.
 The Ice Mountain operation was formerly owned by Nestle Waters.

 Michigan Citizens for Water Conservation said it’s pleased that BlueTriton has a different pumping strategy.
 But Peggy Case, president of the watchdog group, said BlueTriton still would be withdrawing more than the current 250-gallon-a-minute threshold near Evart.